Proof of the Contiguity Conjecture and Lognormal Limit for the Symmetric Perceptron: Main Results

 \subsection{Consequences}

-A few immediate consequences are presented below. \begin{defn}[Planted Model] We use $\bP^*$ to denote the tilted law of $G$ condition on $X\in S(G)$, where $X$ is a solution uniformly chosen at random from $\{\pm 1\}^n$. \end{defn}
+A few immediate consequences are presented below.
+We use $\bP$ to denote the law of $G$ when entries of $G$ take i.i.d. value in $\{\pm 1\}$ with probability $1/2$. \begin{defn}[Planted Model] We use $\bP^*$ to denote the law of $G$ condition on $X\in S(G)$, where $X$ is a solution uniformly chosen at random from $\{\pm 1\}^n$. \end{defn}